 Dewitt Redwoods is one of the more obscure redwood parks.
-Almost no guidebook chapters or web pages describe it; even its official web page is practically blank.
+Almost no guidebook chapters or web pages describe it; even its official web page is just a blank placeholder.
 This is partly because, until 2001, Dewitt Redwoods was part of Humboldt Redwoods State Park.
 Also, although it has some fine trees, the park's three small old-growth groves are overshadowed by much more spectacular groves just five minutes to the north (Humboldt Redwoods) and five minutes south (Richardson Grove).
 Finally, although a few really short walks are possible here, Dewitt Redwoods doesn't have any official trails.

 The park has two unconnected sections.
-The northern section, containing the Holbrook grove, is just north of the town of Redway.
-There's a short segment of old dirt road here where you can stretch your legs.
-The larger southern section, which contains the Whittemore and O'Meara Groves, is just west of Redway.
+The northern section, containing the Holbrook grove, is just north of the small but busy town of Redway.
+This section has a short segment of old dirt road where you can stretch your legs.
+The larger southern section, which contains the Whittemore and O’Meara Groves, is just west of Redway.
 This section has more impressive trees and a few more short strolls.
-The Whittemore Grove is the park's main attraction; for a small redwood park it's surprisingly busy in the summer, with a car pulling into the little parking lot every five or ten minutes.
-Maybe this is because it's on a road to the coast or because of the nearby campgrounds.
+The Whittemore Grove is the park’s main attraction; for such a small redwood grove it’s surprisingly busy in the summer, with a car pulling into the little parking lot every five or ten minutes.
+Maybe that’s because it’s on a road to the coast or because of the nearby campgrounds.

 In 2003, the south section more than doubled in size when the landslide-prone slopes above the Eel River were purchased from Pacific Lumber and added to the park.